sayiho/Richy/README.md

 When running Richy for the first time, you will have the choice to edit config.

+## How to use it?
+After installation you can use richy in two modes; internal and external;

+-internal, - simply type ```richy``` which will open up its main screen where you can see your schedule and ask questions from there!

+-external - you can simply run ```richy {your question here}``` for example ```richy whats 2+2?``` and richy will give you the answer you are looking for without starting the actual richy command prompt.

 ## Curent version

-The most recent version 0.45_Beta brings:
+The most recent version of Richy is 0.45 which brings:

  - Changed name "Heinrichy" to just "Richy" which makes it simpler and easier to remember.
  - Code has been optimized for stability
- - Richy has entered Beta phrase and left Alpha as it works quite well without giving any errors
+ - Richy has entered Beta phrase
- - Added ability to install Richy using setup.py script (you can then just run 'richy what day is it' and richy will give you the answer.
+ - Added ability to install Richy using setup.py script
  - Richy config and modules has been moved to /home/$USER/.richy
- - Added ability to change the size of terminal in config which will change the main "Richy" text to fit the size of terminal that has been chosen.
+ - Added ability to change the size of terminal in config which will also change the main "Richy" text to fit the size of terminal that has been chosen.
- - Added ability to colour in version of Richy if you choose to dispaly it.
+ - Added ability to use colour to display version of Richy if you choose to.
  - Created logo_printer.py script which holds the functions for printing out the logo.
  - Added better exception handling
- - Created script which will run the first time Richy is being run to modify the config, so the user can input his/hers name etc.
+ - Added script which will allow to edit config on first startup
- - Added wikipedia summary (can be used as 'wiki the hobbit' for example)
+ - Added wikipedia summary (can be used as 'wiki the hobbit')

-## How to use it?
-After installation, you can simply run 'richy {your question here}' for example 'richy whats 2+2?' and richy will give you the answer.
-Or you could always just type in 'richy' which will open up its main screen where you can see your schedule and ask questions from there!

-## Basic questions
+## Example questions
 ```
 'schedule'
 'whats 100*42?'